JYCabello/jycabello-jekyll/_posts/2019-12-26-plunder-with-thunder.markdown

 and prioritize them based on how much I think they will help me and if I don't know, I ask.

-I'm not even in command of myself, but I can trick me into being better and I won't ever, *ever*, **ever** hesitate again when it comes to ask for counsel coming from the experience of other that are ahead of me.
+I'm not even in command of myself, but I can trick me into being better and I won't ever, *ever*, **ever** hesitate again when it comes to ask for counsel coming from the experience of others that are ahead of me.

 Should you try any of this?
 I don't know, I'm only quite sure that you should not try **all** of this at the same time.
 You are not me, hence all that works for me is unlikely to do so for you.
 Maybe you need to finish your formal studies, perhaps you should follow every side scent you find